dobtco/wintersmith-knowledge-base/contents/articles/screendoor/response_form/signatures.md

 ---

+## F.A.Q.

-## What happens if a respondent makes changes to their response after signing?
+### What happens if a respondent makes changes to their response after signing?
 Any time a respondent makes changes to a response that requires their signature, they'll have to re-sign it.
 This way, every change will be "signed."

-## What happens if I make changes to a response after it's been signed?
+### What happens if I make changes to a response after it's been signed?
 If you (or another admin) make changes to a response after the respondent has signed and submitted it, you'll have to request that they sign it again if you want the new version to be signed.

 ![request new signature](../images/request_new_signature.png)